 - Dark-colored urine

-- Yellow gums and whites of eyes
+- Yellowing of gums (icterus) and yellowing in whites of the eyes

-Treatment of Onion Toxicity
+Treatment for Onion Toxicity